vanHeemstraSystems/product-strategy-headstart/README.md

 Based on "Three Key Elements Your Company Story Needs (Or: The Difference Between Purpose, Vision, Mission, Strategy, and All That Crap)" at https://finance.yahoo.com/news/three-key-elements-company-story-170059929.html

+Based on "Planning in Context: Mission, Vision & Strategy" at https://productstride.substack.com/p/planning-in-context-mission-vision

 ## 100 - Introduction

 See [README.md](./100/README.md)